 He reiterated his government’s commitment to provide MSPs equal to 50 per cent more than the production cost.
 “There is a lot of stress in rural India.
 It requires government support.
 The MSP has to be reasonable.
 The exact formulation of the scheme will be worked out by the agriculture ministry, NITI Aayog and state governments,” he said.

-On the specific industry concern that the Budget had not lowered tax rates on large corporates to 25 per cent as was promised, the minister argued that as conceived earlier, the tax rates can be lowered only in conjunction with the removal of exemptions.
+On the specific industry concern that the Budget had not lowered tax rates on large corporates to 25 per cent as was promised, the finance minister argued that as conceived earlier, the tax rates can be lowered only in conjunction with the removal of exemptions.

 “But most exemptions in India have a sunset clause,” he said.